Jump to:

 My Verdict on the Best Two-Player Switch Games

-After checking out all of these incredible Switch titles, three stand out as absolute must-plays.
+After checking out all of these incredible Switch titles, five stand out as absolute must-plays.

 • It Takes Two shines with its constant creativity and heartfelt story, the kind of game where you easily log hours.

-These three cover different moods (heartfelt, wild, and spooky), so whatever vibe you’re chasing, you’ve got a winner here.
+These five cover different moods (creative, competitive, heartfelt, chaotic, and cozy), so whatever vibe you’re chasing, you’ve got a winner here.

 FAQs